danielinho23/datasciencecourseraproject/README.md

 4. There were selected just the variables who store information related to the mean and standard deviation.
 5. It was applied a descriptive method based on the labels_activity_txt file.
 6. The variables (columns) were renamed in order make them more understandable.
+7. IT was obtained the mean for all the variables based on two categories (activity and subject)

 ============================================================================================